SAIFULLAH-SHARAFAT/An-IoT-Enabled-AI-System-for-Real-Time-Crop-Prediction-Using-Soil-and-Weather-Data/README.md

 ---

-<p align="center">🍀 Smart Farming and Precision Agriculture in Bangladesh: A Transformative Initiative by Md.
-Shaifullah Sharafat, accompanied by Rahimul Islam, Nilavro Das Kabya
+<p align="center">🍀 Smart Farming and Precision Agriculture in Bangladesh: A Transformative Initiative by MD Shaifullah Sharafat, accompanied by Rahimul Islam, Nilavro Das Kabya
  🍀</p>